ad510/aviromanoff.me/contents/projects/betson/index.md

 ---
+name: BetsOn
-title: BetsOn (PennApps Spring 2014)
+title: BetsOn ("It Just Works" Prize @ PennApps Spring 2014)
 subtitle: Raise the stakes on your bets with friends.
 Using Pebble.
 epoch: Spring 2014
 date: 2014-02-16